Steamtown National Historic Site: Operation as an NHS

 By 1995, Steamtown had been acquired and developed by the NPS at a total cost of $66 million.
 In June 1995, the newest National Historic Site was ready for its grand opening.
 Michigan's only surviving steam locomotive, no. 1225, was to arrive on July 1 for the occasion.
 In November 1995, The New York Times printed a favorable review written by Supreme Court correspondent Linda Greenhouse, who had visited the site with her husband and daughter.
 Wrote Greenhouse, "The pleasure of the park is to see trains not only as one might see them in a museum but to see them in motion.
 Steamtown is a dynamic museum, with locomotives moving regularly from the yard into the park's architectural centerpiece, the roundhouse".
 Visitor attendance in its first year was 212,000.

 By 2008, the federal government had spent a total of $176 million on Steamtown, which had an annual operating cost of $5.2 million.
 Visitor attendance had declined since its opening year to 61,178 in 2006.
 Many of the locomotives and passenger cars contained asbestos, a carcinogen.
 The federal government pledged $1.5 million for its removal, to be disbursed in 2011, and more money for restoration of the equipment, providing the money was matched by non-federal funds.
 Attendance rebounded in the 2010s, reaching 111,000 in 2011.

 From October 1 through 16, 2013, Steamtown was closed, along with the rest of the National Park system, as part of the United States federal government shutdown of 2013.

 In 2021, Steamtown completed a two-year, $1.6 million restoration of its largest engine, Union Pacific Big Boy #4012.

 On January 19, 2025, Steamtown would select Jeremy M. Komasz as a new superintendent, replacing Cherie Shepherd who held the position since 2019.

 Accidents and incidents

-On July 10, 1995, less than two weeks after the museum opened, two teen-aged boys were killed when they were struck by Steamtown's Canadian Pacific 2317, which was pulling a train with 575 passengers on an excursion trip to Moscow, Pennsylvania.
-The boys were hit while trying to remove their all-terrain vehicle which had gotten stuck on the tracks.
-Two years later, the parents of the boys filed a lawsuit for $48 million.
+On July 10, 1995, less than two weeks after the museum opened, two teen-aged boys died upon being struck by Steamtown's Canadian Pacific 2317, which was pulling a train with 575 passengers on an excursion trip to Moscow, Pennsylvania.
+The boys were hit while trying to remove their all-terrain vehicle which had been stuck on the tracks.
+Two years later, the parents of these boys filed a lawsuit against the museum for $48 million.

 On October 27, 2003, No. 2317 was pulling a train through the Poconos when the tender and three of the nine passenger cars jumped the tracks.
 No one was injured because the train was only moving at around 10 mph.
 The accident occurred one mile outside Delaware Water Gap in an area known as Point of Gap.